 Create Multiple Streams of Revenue

 What would you do if you lost your job tomorrow?
 If you’re in the service industry, what would you do if you lost your biggest client?
 It would be the end of your biggest stream of revenue and what kept the lights on in your home and gas in your tank.
 Which is why it’s important to have more than one stream of revenue.
 It’s why it’s important to have a side-hustle.
+Whether it’s freelancing or working a job at a fast food joint on the side.

 The economy isn’t exactly reliable and business today isn’t what it once was.
 While the generations before mine may have had the liberty of working with the same employer for 20+ years, that sense of security just doesn’t exist in today’s market.